Time catches up with India's traditional bazaars

 But it is a transformation that may bring trouble.

-Back in 1997, India's biggest listed company, Reliance Industries, was forced to backtrack on plans to open Western-style supermarkets in the state of Uttar Pradesh after huge protests from small traders and political parties.
+Back in 1997, India's biggest listed company, Reliance Industries (RELI.NS), was forced to backtrack on plans to open Western-style supermarkets in the state of Uttar Pradesh after huge protests from small traders and political parties.

 Shopkeepers are widely seen as the backbone of support for the main opposition Hindu-nationalist Bharatiya Janata Party.
 Even heavyweights within the ruling Congress party worry that alienating traders could bring a voter backlash in the 2014 general election.